Joanne Froggatt: Career

 In 1996, Froggatt made her TV debut in the long-running ITV drama The Bill, and shortly afterwards landed the role of teenage mother Zoe Tattersall in Coronation Street.
-She left the program in 1998, when her character was written out.
+She left the programme in 1998, when her character was written out.
 In 1999, she appeared in the first four episodes of the first series of prison drama Bad Girls, portraying teenage mother Rachel Hicks.

 In 2003, Froggatt played the leading role in the controversial one-off drama Danielle Cable: Eyewitness, based on the true story of a teenage girl who witnessed the murder of her boyfriend in a reputed road rage attack.
 While researching the role, she met Cable, who later contacted her to commend her on her portrayal.
 The film earned a BAFTA TV Award nomination for Best Single Drama.

 Froggatt played the role of Angelique Mahy in the ITV mini-series Island at War, which tells the story of the German occupation of the Channel Islands.
 It aired on 11 July 2004.
 In the same year, she played Myra in the BBC Radio 4 drama My Turn to Make the Tea by Monica Dickens.

 Froggatt starred as a main character in the drama Missing, made by SMG Productions in 2006, alongside Gregor Fisher.
 The two-part thriller was not broadcast on STV until November 2008, because ITV had changed its format to 60-minute time slots and Missing was two 90-minute time slots.

 Also in 2006, Froggatt played the sister of Myra Hindley in the ITV drama See No Evil: The Moors Murders.
 She later appeared in another controversial role as the title character in Joanne Lees: Murder in the Outback, which first aired on Channel Ten in Australia on 18 March 2007, and was screened in Britain on ITV on 8 April 2007.
 The role involved the depiction of a real-life kidnap, in which Froggatt had to perform scenes tied up with tape around her mouth as a gag.
 She appeared on the London stage in the adaptation of All About My Mother in the part of Sister Rosa, which ran from July to November 2007 at the Old Vic Theatre.